pceeb/homework-9-hamarkovic/README.md

 PM: I think it would be good to include the motivation/uses of the program (not just what it does).
 For the command that starts the master.sh file, I think it would be good to have some of those variables be provided within the program if possible, so the user wouldnt have to copy such a long thing to run it.

 FG: Make sure the formatting isn't messed up after the Hoffman2 package instructions.
+Also, you should use some headers (#) in the markdown file so the sections are clearer.